leodamasceno/ddeployer/README.md

 # ddeployer

-Ruby application to deploy and run your code locally via Docker
+Ruby application to deploy and run your code locally via Docker.
+This application gets and manage images of Docker's registry.

 ## Dependencies